U.S. Visa Integrity Fee: What It Means for Travel in 2025-2026

 The U.S. Visa Integrity Fee could impact:

-• Applicants for B1/B2 visas
+• B1/B2 visas for tourism or business

 How Will the New Visa Fee Work?

 Details about how the Integrity Fee for U.S. visas will be rolled out and implemented are still being confirmed.
+At this stage, there is no official guidance on exactly when or how the fee will be collected.

 Refund rules are not yet finalized.
 As it stands, the law does not confirm whether applicants will be eligible for money back if their entry permit is denied, they withdraw their applications, or cancel travel.